tryabby/abby/packages/angular/README.md

 #### settings

-The settings property is an object containing additional settings for A/BBY.
+The settings property is an object containing additional settings for Abby.
 The following properties are available:

 - `flags.defaultValues`: Allows you to set a general default value for each flag type.
 The keys of the object represent the types of the flags.
   The default value is the following: